peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Multiply
-    public EFloat Multiply​(EFloat otherValue) Multiplies two binary floating-point numbers.
-The resulting exponent will be the sum of the exponents of the two binary floating-point numbers.
+    public EFloat Multiply​(EFloat otherValue) Multiplies this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is this arbitrary-precision binary floating-point number's exponent plus the other arbitrary-precision binary floating-point number's exponent.

 **Parameters:**